-If you still can't control your iPod/iPhone, start To control another manufacturer's component, point 69 playback by pressing your iPod/iPhone model's Play the remote controller at that component. button.
-Remote operation should then be possible.
-To control an Onkyo component that's connected 69 Try resetting your iPod/iPhone. via RI, point the remote controller at the AV receiver.
-Be sure to enter the appropriate remote Depending on your iPod/iPhone, some buttons may control code first. not work as expected.
-70 To control an Onkyo component that's not connected via RI, point the remote controller at the ■ The AV receiver unexpectedly selects your component.
-Be sure to enter the appropriate remote iPod/iPhone as the input source control code first.
-Always pause iPod/iPhone playback before selecting - The entered remote control code may not be correct. a different input source.
-If playback is not paused, If more than one code is listed, try each one. the Direct Change function may select your iPod/iPhone as the input source by mistake during ■ Can't learn commands from another remote the transition between tracks. controller ■ iPod/iPhone doesn't work properly When learning commands, make sure that the transmitting ends of both remote controllers are Try reconnecting your iPod/iPhone. pointing at each other.
-Are you trying to learn from a remote controller that - Recording cannot be used for learning?
-Some commands cannot be learned, especially those that contain ■ Can't record several instructions.
-On your recorder, make sure the correct input is selected.
-UP-A1 Dock for iPod/iPhone To prevent signal loops and damage to the AV ■ There's no sound receiver, input signals are not fed through to outputs with the same name (VCR/DVR IN to VCR/DVR Make sure your iPod/iPhone is actually playing.
-OUT).
-Make sure your iPod/iPhone is properly inserted in When the Pure Audio listening mode is selected, the Dock. recording is not possible because no video signals Make sure the UP-A1 Dock is connected to the are output.
-Select another listening mode.
-UNIVERSAL PORT jack on the AV receiver.
-Make sure the AV receiver is turned on, the correct Zone 2 input source is selected, and the volume is turned up.
-Make sure the plugs are pushed in all the way. ■ There's no sound Try resetting your iPod/iPhone.
-Only components connected to analog inputs can be played in Zone 2. ■ There's no video Make sure that your iPod/iPhone model's TV OUT ■ The Zone 2 speakers produce no sound setting is set to On.
-Powered Zone 2 cannot be used if "Speakers 46 Make sure the correct input is selected on your TV Type(Front)" is set to "Bi-Amp". or the AV receiver.
-Some versions of the iPod/iPhone do not output Music Server and Internet Radio video.
-Can't access the server or Internet radio ■ The AV receiver's remote controller doesn't control my iPod/iPhone Check the network connection between the AV receiver and your router or switch.
-Make sure your iPod/iPhone is properly inserted in Make sure that your modem and router are properly the Dock.
-If your iPod/iPhone is in a case, it may not connected, and make sure they are both turned on. connect properly to the Dock.
-Always remove your 89, 91 Make sure the server is up and running and iPod/iPhone from the case before inserting it into the compatible with the AV receiver.
-Dock.
-The iPod/iPhone cannot be operated while it's Check the "Network" settings. displaying the Apple logo. ■ Playback stops while listening to music files on Make sure you've selected the right remote mode.
-23 the server When you use the AV receiver's remote controller, point it toward your AV receiver.

-repeatedly on the front panel.
+To control another manufacturer's component, point 74 the remote controller at that component.

+If none of the codes work, use the Learning function 77 to learn the commands of the other component's remote controller.

+To control an Onkyo component that's connected 74 via R1, point the remote controller at the AV receiver.
+Be sure to enter the appropriate remote control code first.

+To control an Onkyo component that's not 75 connected via R1, point the remote controller at the component.
+Be sure to enter the appropriate remote control code first.

+The entered remote control code may not be correct. - If more than one code is listed, try each one.

+Can't learn commands from another remote controller

+When learning commands, make sure that the transmitting ends of both remote controllers are pointing at each other.

+Are you trying to learn from a remote controller that - cannot be used for learning?
+Some commands cannot be learned, especially those that contain several instructions.

+UP-A1 Dock for iPod/iPhone

+There's no sound

+Make sure your iPod/iPhone is actually playing.
+Make sure your iPod/iPhone is properly inserted in the Dock. - Make sure the UP-A1 Dock is connected to the UNIVERSAL PORT jack on the AV receiver.
+Make sure the AV receiver is turned on, the correct input source is selected, and the volume is turned up. - Make sure the plugs are pushed in all the way.
+Try resetting your iPod/iPhone. -

+There's no video

+Make sure that your iPod/iPhone model's TV OUT - setting is set to On.

+Make sure the correct input is selected on your TV or the AV receiver.

+Some versions of the iPod/iPhone do not output video.

+The AV receiver's remote controller doesn't control my iPod/iPhone

+Make sure your iPod/iPhone is properly inserted in the Dock.
+If your iPod/iPhone is in a case, it may not connect properly to the Dock.
+Always remove your iPod/iPhone from the case before inserting it into the Dock.

+The iPod/iPhone cannot be operated while it's displaying the Apple logo.

+Make sure you've selected the right remote mode.
+23

+When you use the AV receiver's remote controller, point it toward your AV receiver.
-When connecting the UP-A1 Dock to the radio tuner -

-UP-HT1 (North American models)/UP-DT1

-(European, Australian and Asian models) with
+When connecting the UP-A1 Dock to the radio tuner - UP-HT1 (North American models)/UP-DT1 (European, Australian and Asian models) with